-Our Theology team here at CAFOD is buzzing with the Synod on Amazonia coming up this October.
+The Synod on Amazonia got under way this week.
 This is the first gathering of bishops where the focus is a biome – the Amazon’s vast zone of biodiversity generating a fifth of the Earth’s freshwater supply and a fifth of the Earth’s oxygen supply.

 This Synod invites the whole Church to recognise her diversity and her indigenous face in the Amazon, “a mirror of all humanity.”